Contact Center Solutions Featured Article

 “Customers who want to use the Nexus One with T-Mobile's service can buy the phone for $179 with a two-year service contract,” Choney said.
 “But Google is the seller, unlike previous Google-related phones that have been sold through wireless carriers.”

-Avi Greengart, Current Analysis' (News - Alert) research director for mobile devices, told Choney that “Google is trying an entirely new distribution model: the operating system vendor as the retailer, and an online-only retailer at that.”
+Avi Greengart, Current Analysis' research director for mobile devices, told Choney that “Google is trying an entirely new distribution model: the operating system vendor as the retailer, and an online-only retailer at that.”
 Perhaps needlessly, he added there were bound to be support questions.

 Edited by Kelly McGuire